WildlifeBears, Whales and First Nations culture in the Great Bear Rainforest

 We offer 4 day all-inclusive packages including water taxi shuttle from Alder Bay on Vancouver Island whisking you deep into the heart of the rainforest.
-Our packages feature a full day marine excursion in search of marine mammals and a full day excursion in search of bears.
-We also offer 5, 6 or 7 day all-inclusive packages with additional days spent marine mammal viewing, on bear safaris, sea kayaking, First Nations cultural site visits or a host of other options.
+Our packages feature full day excursions in search of marine mammals, bears and other wildlife.
+We also offer 5, 6 or 7 day all-inclusive packages with additional days spent marine mammal viewing, on bear safaris, sea kayaking, rainforest walk (forest bathing/Shin Rin Yoku), First Nations cultural site visits or a host of other options.
 Guests can also purchase an add-on flight and fly round trip from Vancouver International Airport’s South Terminal (YVR South).

-For our standard 4 day all-inclusive package, guests depart Alder Bay on Vancouver Island and travel via water taxi directly to Farewell Harbour.
+For our standard 4 day all-inclusive package, guests depart Alder Bay on Vancouver Island mid-day and travel via water taxi directly to Farewell Harbour.
 The 25 minute water taxi ride into Farewell Harbour from Alder Bay is often a tour in itself as we head into the rich marine bio-diverse waters of Johnstone Strait and Blackfish Sound.
-Arriving at 1230pm, you’ll be warmly greeted by our staff and provided with a short orientation, a snack and then settled into your rooms before heading back out onto the water for an afternoon marine mammal viewing excursion or optional sea kayak paddle in the protected waters around the lodge.
+Arriving at the lodge, you’ll be warmly greeted by our staff and provided with a short orientation, lunch and then settled into your rooms before heading back out onto the water for an afternoon marine mammal viewing excursion.
 After your afternoon excursion, join your fellow travellers in our dining room for a glass of premium BC wine or beer before a sumptuous supper.
 After supper, sit fireside in the lounge for an evening slideshow on some aspect of coastal ecology.

 After an early morning breakfast, you will head out on your first full day excursion.
-With daily excursions for both bears and marine mammals we alternate the two to provide guests with both opportunities on any given day - typically one day on a marine excursion and one bear trip on our 4 day package.
+With daily excursions for both bears and marine mammals we offer both options on any given day.
+Typically, guests opt for a bear viewing excursion on their first full day.

 Our bear viewing excursions can take us deep into one of several different river systems in search of wild bears.
 We can travel 90 minutes to a system by a covered water taxi before disembarking onto one or two smaller zodiacs.
 By zodiac we will motor quietly or propel silently under oar to position ourselves for optimal viewing of bears foraging on the river or in the estuaries.
 In some systems we will disembark the zodiacs and proceed on foot or on small motorized vehicle and explore the lush rainforest in search of bears.
 As distinct from some of the other operations in the area, Farewell Harbour Lodge doesn’t use viewing platforms or utilize artificially created bear habitat to enhance our viewing opportunities.
 We prefer to seek out bears in their natural environment and view from small zodiac or from land on the same eye level as the wildlife around us.
 We can’t guarantee sightings but our trained staff benefit from many years of experience with bears in the wild.